Beginnings

 The orchestra was given the name of The Potteries Orchestral Society and drew amateur musicians from miles around the district.
 Cope was a task master and instilled on the members of the orchestra the disciplines so necessary for the enterprise.
 Players were worked hard but they began to love what Cope was beginning to achieve.

-The orchestra's first concert was held in the Old Town Hall (built 1852-7) in Burslem in 1904 but the audience was very small.
+The orchestra's first concert was held in the Old Town Hall (built 1852-7) in Burslem in 1904.
+But the audience was small.

 Choral singing at the time was a very strong tradition in The Potteries and the launch of a new purely orchestral music society was thought of as something superfluous.
 In fact many local choirs shunned the orchestra and Cope was often ridiculed by fellow choir masters.
 Cope and his orchestra persevered and carried on.